awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 + `warning` \(PostgreSQL 14, PostgreSQL 13\)
 + `error`, log, `fatal`, `panic`

-The `rds.force_autovacuum_logging_level` works in conjunction with the `log_autovacuum_min_duration` parameter\.
+The `rds.force_autovacuum_logging_level` works with the `log_autovacuum_min_duration` parameter\.
 The `log_autovacuum_min_duration` parameter's value is the threshold \(in milliseconds\) above which autovacuum actions get logged\.
 A setting of `-1` logs nothing, while a setting of 0 logs all actions\.
 As with `rds.force_autovacuum_logging_level`, default values for `log_autovacuum_min_duration` are version dependent, as follows:
 + `10000 ms` – PostgreSQL 14, PostgreSQL 13, PostgreSQL 12, and PostgreSQL 11
 + `(empty)` – No default value for PostgreSQL 10 and PostgreSQL 9\.6

-We recommend that you set the `rds.force_autovacuum_logging_level` to `LOG`\.
+We recommend that you set `rds.force_autovacuum_logging_level` to `LOG`\.
 We also recommend that you set `log_autovacuum_min_duration` to a value from 1000 to 5000\.
-A setting of 5000 logs activity that takes longer than 5000 ms\.
-Any setting other than \-1 also logs messages if autovacuum action is skipped due to conflicting lock or concurrently dropped relations\.
+A setting of 5000 logs activity that takes longer than 5,000 milliseconds\.
+Any setting other than \-1 also logs messages if the autovacuum action is skipped because of a conflicting lock or concurrently dropped relations\.
 For more information, see [Automatic Vacuuming](https://www.postgresql.org/docs/current/runtime-config-autovacuum.html) in the PostgreSQL documentation\.

 To troubleshoot issues, you can change the `rds.force_autovacuum_logging_level` parameter to one of the debug levels, from `debug1` up to `debug5` for the most verbose information\.
 We recommend that you use debug settings for short periods of time and for troubleshooting purposes only\.
-To learn more, see the [When to log](https://www.postgresql.org/docs/current/static/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHEN) in the PostgreSQL documentation\.
+To learn more, see [When to log](https://www.postgresql.org/docs/current/static/runtime-config-logging.html#RUNTIME-CONFIG-LOGGING-WHEN) in the PostgreSQL documentation\.

 **Note**
 PostgreSQL allows the `rds_superuser` account to view autovacuum sessions in `pg_stat_activity`\.
 For example, you can identify and end an autovacuum session that is blocking a command from running, or running slower than a manually issued vacuum command\.